jlord/git-it-electron/CONTRIBUTING.md

 platforms, [Wine](https://www.winehq.org/) needs to be installed.
 On OS X, it is installable via [Homebrew](http://brew.sh/).

-This will output the contents of the application to a folder `Git-it-Packaged-Apps/Git-it-win32-ia32` at the root of the repository.
+This will output the contents of the application to a folder at `../Git-it-Packaged-Apps/Git-it-win32-ia32`.